 The department is delivering a $21.314 million program of upgrades on 4 sections of Gillies Range Road between Gordonvale and Atherton to enhance safety.

 This stretch of road serves as crucial route for freight, commuting and tourism purposes.

 The section of road between Gordonvale and Atherton can see up to 8,106 vehicles per day (2018 Annual Average Daily Traffic).
 While not an approved route for multi-combination vehicles, heavy vehicles also make up to 10% of the total traffic volumes.

 - Improves network efficiency

-- Minor intersection improvements to reduce the number of rear-end and sideswipe crashes, improve traffic flow and increase the intersection capacity.
+- Minor intersection enhancements to reduce the number of rear-end and sideswipe crashes, enhance traffic flow and increase intersection capacity.

-- Wide centre line treatments at suitable locations to reduce the risk of head-on crashes.
-Work includes audible tactile line marking (centre line and edge lines) to reduce the risk of fatigue-related crashes.
+- Wide centre line treatments at suitable locations along the road to minimise the risk of head-on collisions.

-- New guardrail and wire-rope barriers to reduce the risk of serious injuries caused by an out-of-control vehicle leaving the road.
+- New guardrail and wire-rope barriers to prevent serious injuries caused by vehicles leaving the road uncontrollably.

 Gordonvale to the bottom of the range

 - The speed limit between the Bruce Highway and the bottom of the range has been reduced to 80km/h.